Rust-Journey/enso-test-12-13-2022/rust/2_mutable_borrows.md

 2. Is it safe to use `MyRefCell::borrow_mut` when compiling to WASM and running in a browser?
 If not, what bad things could happen?
 Please elaborate.

+Answers:
+1. Yes.
+2. No. Since wasm binding's memory is accessible through Javascript linear memory, any index of the data can be modified so the data `MyRefCell` is pointing to can be changed accidently in Javascript code.